"I was almost certain the crew felt comfortable with these guys. They looked like hotshots, acted like hotshots because they were hotshots…"

 Recruiting and Screening Peer Supporters

 It is crucial that oversight of a CISM program is continuous and that peer supporters are carefully screened and appropriately trained.
-Therefore, the selection process may include a review of applicants’ interests and motivations for being peer supporters, such as their previous education and training, personal exposure to traumatic experiences, and the responses to those experiences.
+The selection process may include a review of applicants’ interests and motivations for being peer supporters, such as their previous education and training, as well as personal exposure to traumatic experiences and the responses to those experiences.

 Additional Information